Connect with others who understand.

 By prompting your skin to self-exfoliate, salicylic acid can help remove debris and excess proteins, or keratins.
 In general, keratolytic agents work in this way to break down the outer layers of skin where the excess skin cells build up when you have psoriasis.

-Alpha-Hydroxy Acids (Glycolic and Lactic Acids)
+Alpha Hydroxy Acids (Glycolic and Lactic Acids)

-Used as an ingredient in chemical peels, alpha-hydroxy acids (AHAs) can help break down the outermost layer of your skin without slowing down or blocking its ability to function as a barrier.
+Used as an ingredient in chemical peels, alpha hydroxy acids can help break down the outermost layer of your skin without slowing down or blocking its ability to function as a barrier.
 These acids work by increasing the space between the skin cells that produce keratin.
 This process helps loosen and break apart dead skin cells a bit, which can improve the overall texture and appearance of the skin.

 One small study of 20 people with psoriasis found better results from treatment with glycolic acid lotion when used together with a steroid cream for scalp psoriasis.
 The combination of the two can be an effective way to treat severe skin conditions by using a corticosteroid and an exfoliating agent together.

-Poly-Hydroxy Acids
+Polyhydroxy Acids

-Poly-hydroxy acids have antioxidant and moisturizing properties.
+Polyhydroxy acids have antioxidant and moisturizing properties.
 When included in an exfoliating product, these ingredients can help protect psoriatic skin when the natural barrier of your skin has been disrupted or irritated.

 Exfoliating Safely